JabRef/user-documentation/en/advanced/debugging-your-library-file.md

 ## Use Backups

-If you encounter any errors that are related to wrong, erroneous, corrupt or vanished data in your library file or simply unintended behaviour that has unknown causes, the first thing that is advised to do, is to find and make use of your backups.
+If you encounter any errors that are related to wrong, erroneous, corrupt or vanished data in your library file or simply unintended behavior that has unknown causes, the first thing that is advised to do, is to find and make use of your backups.

 1. **Navigate to your** [**backup directory**](https://docs.jabref.org/advanced/autosave#where-can-i-find-the-backup-files)**.**
 2. **Find and select all** [**backups files**](https://docs.jabref.org/advanced/autosave#what-are-.sav-.bak-and-.tmp-files) (the `.bak` files).